bitcoinops/bitcoinops.github.io/_topics/en/eltoo.md

   - title: "Using transaction introspection to prevent pinning in eltoo channels"
     url: /en/newsletters/2022/05/18/#using-transaction-introspection-to-prevent-rbf-pinning

+  - title: "Discussion about the use of the annex field in LN-symmetry"
+    url: /en/newsletters/2023/06/14/#discussion-about-the-taproot-annex

 ## Optional.
 Same format as "primary_sources" above
 see_also: